Abortion opponents savor victory in Alabama rally

 Rally speakers included women who regretted abortions and a man whose birth mother refused to have an abortion after a rape.

-A counter protester shouted “forced birth extremists” at the group who shouted back “pro-woman, pro-life.”
+A counterprotester shouted “forced birth extremists” at the group, who shouted back “pro-woman, pro-life.”